tada/pljava/src/site/markdown/use/unenforced.md

 [`pljava.vmoptions`][vmoptions] or PL/Java will be unable to start on Java 24 or later.

+For details on what `java.security.manager` settings to use on other Java versions, see [Available policy-enforcement settings by Java version][smprop].

 ### in `pljava.allow_unenforced`

 Typically, a PL extension that provides only 'untrusted' execution will define